 Genshin Impact makes the effort of presenting a breathing, living world, when it has absolutely no business to, being a free to play the game.
 Certainly, after sinking hours of your time into it, it’s easy to forget that you’ve spent nothing but your time.

 Genshin Impact is not a game that will remind you of how little you’ve spent on it.
 All that matters is that you explore the world around you, no prompts, no ads, just hours of exploration.
 Genshin Impact is still a gacha game, but it certainly doesn’t feel like it.

 There are still microtransactions, sure, but you can unlock a fair bit without spending a penny.
 A few hours of gameplay, and it’s possible to unlock a good roster of characters and rare weaponry.

 Nowadays, gacha games rely solely on repetitive gameplay, reskinned champions, and an invisible progression wall that sure, free-to-play players can surpass eventually, but will take forever.

 Even worse, these games will usually let you play on auto, where you can just leave the game to play itself.
 You end up with a game that’s essentially a money sink where all you ever do is collect characters in an effort to surpass a certain meta.
-Genshin Impact doesn’t feel like that at all.
+While some people do trade genshin accounts, the game does not feel like a money sink at all.

 Genshin Impact feels like a labor of love from the developers.
 It’s a game that they wanted to create and play for themselves, profits be damned.
 They shared it with the world, and it’s certainly a masterpiece.
 Here’s to hoping it stays that way.